short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 [youtube https://www.youtube.com/watch?v=5EbX0Hsy6j4]

 Help us spread the word by recommending ShortPixel to your friends and collect **100 lifetime monthly additional image credits for each referred active user**.
-Make money by promoting a great plugin with our <a href="https://shortpixel.com/free-sign-up-affiliate" target="_blank">50/50 affiliate program</a>.
+Make money by promoting a great plugin with our <a href="https://shortpixel.com/free-sign-up-affiliate" target="_blank">30% commission affiliate program</a>.

 **Other plugins by ShortPixel**